pagkly/Zed/Investopedia3/Development Economics.md

 The linear stages of growth model was used to revitalize the European economy after World War II.

-This model states that economic growth can only stem from [industrialization](https://www.investopedia.com/terms/i/industrialization.asp).
-The model also agrees that local institutions and social attitudes can restrict growth if these factors influence people's [savings rates](https://www.investopedia.com/terms/s/savings-rate.asp) and investments.
+This model states that economic growth can only stem from [[industrialization]](https://www.investopedia.com/terms/i/industrialization.asp).
+The model also agrees that local institutions and social attitudes can restrict growth if these factors influence people's [[savings rates]](https://www.investopedia.com/terms/s/savings-rate.asp) and investments.

 The linear stages of growth model portrays an appropriately designed addition of capital partnered with public intervention.
 This injection of capital and restrictions from the public sector leads to economic development and industrialization.